jliu-nxj/vue-hotel-datepicker/README.md

 - Type: `String`
 - Required: `true`

-Will show this string in the checkIn box by default when `startTimeValue` is empty/null.
+Will show this string in the checkIn box by default when `startingDateValue` is empty/null.

 ## endString
 - Type: `String`
 - Required: `true`

-Will show this string in the checkOut box by default when `endTimeValue` is empty/null.
+Will show this string in the checkOut box by default when `endingDateValue` is empty/null.

 # autoCloseDatepicker
 - Type: `Boolean`